Austin Dog Bite Lawyer

 Negligence vs. Strict Liability in Austin Dog Bite Cases

-If you’ve been injured because of a dog bite in Austin, you may be entitled to compensation.
+If you’ve been injured because of a dog bite in the Austin area, you may be entitled to compensation.
 There are two ways to frame your dog bite lawsuit.
 You can base your case on either negligence or strict liability.

 A dog owner might be liable for dog bite injuries if their own negligence contributed to the attack.
 Negligence occurs when: